 Best mile credit cards of 2013

-Click on the links below to read reviews of the mile credit cards and airline credit cards we have chosen as the best of 2012.
-We travel over 100,000 miles a year and have chosen these mile credit cards based on mile earning power and the value of the underlying programs.
+Click on the links below to read reviews of the mile credit cards we have chosen as the best of 2013.
+We travel over 100,000 miles a year and have chosen these cards based on both mile earning power and the value of the underlying programs.
 These cards screen well following the basic principles we explain in our How to Choose a Mile Credit Card post and are backed by valuable programs.
-If you are a more advanced user you can also see what cards the top frequent flyer bloggers choose.
+If you are a more advanced user you can also see what cards the top frequent flyer bloggers prefer.

-We also recommend entering your personal spending habits in our Travel Credit Card Calculator wizard to see which cards rank high for you, as mix of dining/travel/gas other spend can make a big difference in a mile credit card’s value.
+We also recommend entering your personal spending habits into our MileCards.com Card Finder tool to see which cards rank high for you, as mix of dining/travel/gas other spend can make a big difference in a mile credit card’s value.

 What is Starwood Preferred Guest?

 Starwood Preferred Guest is the points program from Starwood Hotels, which includes Sheraton, Westin, W, Four Points, Le Meridien, and St. Regis hotels.
 You don’t need to stay at one of their hotels to join or earn points, and you are automatically enrolled when you sign up for the credit card.

 We like the program because it lets you transfer your points into miles with over 30 top airline programs, giving you incredible flexibility with one card.
 In addition, you can use your points for free nights at Starwood hotels, for merchandise, or gift cards.